kyriosaa/ditto-bot/README.md

 ## About

 - A custom Discord bot built with Python using ```discord.py```.
 Features include automated moderation, user interaction commands, and integration with external APIs.
 Designed to be modular, scalable, and easy to extend for custom server needs.
+- Currently being used in a community of over **32,000 members** and actively maintained.
-- Hosted on personal Linux system
+- Hosted on personal Linux system.

 ## Usage